Irish tech veteran Annrai O’Toole secures $11.2m for new venture

 Tech veteran Annrai O’Toole, the chief executive and co-founder of Utmost

-Utmost, a company co-founded by Irish tech veteran Annrai O’Toole, has raised $11.2 million (€10.2 million) ahead of the release of its new HR-focused solution.
+Utmost, a company co-founded by Irish tech veteran Annrai O’Toole, has raised $11.2 million (€10.2 million) ahead of the release of its new HR-focused software.

-Silicon Valley based Greylock Partners, which has previously backed the likes of Airbnb, Coinbase, Gofundme, Next Door and Medium, led the Series Afundraisng round.
-Workday Ventures, the $250 million investment arm of Mr O’Toole’s former employer Workday, also participated in the fundraise.
+Silicon Valley-based Greylock Partners, which has previously backed the likes of Airbnb, Coinbase, Gofundme, Next Door and Medium, led the series A fund-raising round.
+Workday Ventures, the $250 million investment arm of Mr O’Toole’s former employer Workday, also participated in the latest fundraising round.

-The othe co-founders of Utmost, which was established last year, are former Workday executive Dan Beck and former Groupon chief technology officer Paddy Benson.
+The other co-founders of Utmost, which was established last year, are former Workday executive Dan Beck and former Groupon chief technology officer Paddy Benson.

 The start-up, which has offices in Dublin and San Francisco, is about to release a new solution known as Utmost Extended Workforce.
 This is a product that helps manage individuals who work for but are not directly employed by companies.
 This include contractors, freelancers, vendors and consultants.